-Other than GW manufacturing and selling activities, Malaysia's MCO had impacted the Group's property development segment activities due to slow down of construction activities across the country.
-Only limited revenue generated from this segment through GASB for current financial year.
+Other than GW manufacturing and selling activities, Malaysia's MCO had impacted the Group's property development segment activities due to the slowdown of construction activities across the country.
+No revenue was generated from this segment through GASB for the current financial year.